 Before the first cold snap of the year, call your local HVAC technicians to have your furnace inspected.
 Once you know that everything is in working order, you can rest assured that you’re ready for the long winter ahead of you.

-When you need a furnace inspection, we’re here to help.
+When you need a furnace inspection in Winnipeg, we’re here to help.
 At Provincial Heating & Cooling, we offer HVAC Pro Service Plans that will save you energy, lower repair bills, and prolong the lifespan of your furnace.
-To learn more about our services, click here.